You heard it before: men with dark triad traits get laid more.

 There is a fan club for almost any non-ugly, famous man.

-- It’s psychosis more often than psychopathy: as psychopathy researcher Kent Kiehl explains, mass murderers are committed by men suffering from psychosis, not psychopathy (Kiehl, 2014)
+- It’s psychosis more than psychopathy: as psychopathy researcher Kent Kiehl explains, mass murderers are committed by men suffering from psychosis, not psychopathy (Kiehl, 2014)

-- Few psychopaths are serial killers: even if we consider serial killers only, then the obvious realization is that not all psychopaths are serial killers
+- Few psychopaths are serial killers: most psychopaths aren’t serial killers.
+And not all psychopaths are serial killers

 - Only a minority of women go wild over serial killers: and only a fraction of the number of women who go crazy over your average pop singer talking about heartbreaks